Agency Traffic Manager: Key Roles and Responsibilities

 2. Monitoring project statuses and deadlines

 For most complex projects that involve multiple stakeholders and tight deadlines, daily status syncs are a best practice.
-Traffic managers usually schedule weekly and daily status monitoring meetings to check task projects, budget spending, and tracked time on services and projects.
-When needed, traffic managers are responsible for suggesting improvements in achieving project progress.
+Traffic managers usually schedule weekly and daily status monitoring meetings to check task projects, budget spending, and track time on services and projects.
+When needed, traffic managers are responsible for suggesting process improvements.

 3. Updating management

-Be it the CEO of an agency, head of HR, or creative director, traffic managers will regularly touch base with managerial staff.
+Be it agency owners, heads of HR, or creative directors, traffic managers will regularly touch base with managerial staff.
 Why?

-For example, a traffic manager can assist creative directors in assigning work to the appropriate designers, developers or copywriters based on previous data, like utilization on similar projects.
+For example, a traffic manager can assist directors in creative agencies in assigning work to the appropriate designers, developers, or copywriters based on previous data, like utilization on similar projects.

 When looking into resource schedules for weeks and even months in advance, the traffic manager can speak with the managerial board and the human resources team to ensure who’s next to hire.

 Account directors will speak with traffic managers to cross-check on client satisfaction or regarding budget spending.
-Agency CEOs or managing partners will be interested in the traffic managers’ ability to optimize workflow that results in higher profit margins and overall employee satisfaction.
+Agency CEOs or managing partners will be interested in the traffic managers’ ability to optimize agency workflows that result in improved agency profitability and overall employee satisfaction.

 4. Distributing assignments

-In case project managers aren’t directly in charge of distributing all assignments to production teams, depending on availability and priorities, agency traffic managers may be in charge of giving out tasks to teammates and setting deadlines for them, too.
+In case another manager isn’t directly in charge of distributing all assignments to production teams, depending on availability and priorities, agency traffic managers may be in charge of coordination between teams.

 5. Reporting